leewtai/leewtai.github.io/courses/applied_methods/README.md

 # Applied Statistical Methods

-Applied Statistical Methods in Columbia's statistics concentration is meant for students who have completed the linear regression and statistical computing course.
-It is meant to give you a survey and practice of statistical methods beyond the linear regression course.
+This is a placeholder page for a survey course on different applied statistical topics.
+A survey course is not meant to give you a deep understanding into any of the topics but to present the challenges that gave rise to the method and

 ## My assumption
 You should know about